2021–22 South-West Indian Ocean cyclone season: Moderate Tropical Storm Dumako

 On 10 February, MFR began monitoring an area of disturbed weather, with the JTWC designating the system as an invest a day later.
 By 12 February, it had been upgraded to a tropical disturbance by MFR, before being upgraded to a tropical depression later that day.
 The JTWC assessed that the system had developed into a tropical cyclone on 13 February, giving it the designation 12S.
 MFR upgraded the system to a moderate tropical storm later that day, being given the name Dumako by the Mauritius Meteorological Service.
 By 14 February at 00:00 UTC, MFR estimated Dumako to have peaked in intensity, with maximum 10-minute sustained winds of 50 kn and a minimum central pressure of 992 hPa.
 Dumako continued westward, and by the next day, it had made landfall near Sainte-Marie Island.
 MFR downgraded Dumako to a tropical depression later that day, with the JTWC doing the same at 00:00 UTC on 16 February.
 Dumako re-emerged over water on the same day, before being assessed to have lost tropical depression status by MFR on 17 February.
 Dumako dissipated on 18 February as it made landfall over Mozambique close to the city of Quelimane.

-14 people died as a result of Dumako, with four thousand people having been displaced.
+In Madagascar, at least 113 houses were damaged, more than 5000 people were affected.
+Flooding killed at least 14 people in Madagascar and 4,323 people were displaced.
+Heavy rain was recorded in South Malawi and caused flooding in some areas.
+The city of Quelimane experienced flooding, with power lines experiencing damage.
+160 families were displaced and 30 ha of crops were destroyed in Malema District.
+No deaths were reported in Mozambique and Malawi.
+Losses are estimated at US$5 million.